hovenko/UT.no-Android/README.md

 # ABOUT

-In short, this application is just a proof of concept to download, navigate and view data from UT.no < http://ut.no/ >.
+In short, this application is just a proof of concept to download, navigate and view data from [UT.no](http://ut.no/UT.no - Hele Norges turplanlegger).

 # DEPENDENCIES